ovpathy/Real-time-Analytics/README.md

 Kafka consumer consumes messages from the topic 'meetup'.

 ### spark_meetup.py
 Spark application program to do some analysis.
-This above program submitted using the below command<br>
+This program submitted using the below command<br>
 bin/spark-submit --packages org.apache.spark:spark-streaming-kafka-0-8_2.11:2.0.1 spark_meetup.py localhost:2181 meetup

 ### visualization.py